RohanGforwork/ML_text_summarization/Readme.md

   - Accepts input from users in the form of Twitter tweets.

 - **Backend:**
-  - **Translation:** Translates the tweet content using Google Translate.
+  - **Translation:** Detects the input language and translates the tweet to English using Google Translate.
-  - **Slang Detection:** Detects slang in the tweet using advanced slang detection models.
+  - **Slang Detection:** Detects and filters out profanity and slang words using custom filters and external libraries.
-  - **Summarization:** Summarizes the translated tweet to give a more concise version.
+  - **Summarization:** Translated text is processed for summarization (simplifying the text).
-  - **Inference:** Provides a short inference or sentiment analysis based on the content (optional).
+  - **Sentiment Analysis:** Provides an inference on the sentiment (positive, neutral, or negative) of the tweet using a transformer-based model.

 ## Technologies Used